UNC baseball walks off on West Virginia in Game 1 of Chapel Hill Super Regional

 And then, in something of a blur, the Tar Heels hit two home runs, scored three runs and walked off the field in a celebratory mob after Vance Honeycutt’s two-run home run gave UNC an 8-6 victory.
 With a win Saturday, or in a decisive third game on Sunday, the Tar Heels would return to the College World Series.

+“This place is special,” said Honeycutt, whose home run was his team-leading 25th of the season, and his 62nd as a UNC player.
+Earlier this season Honeycutt became UNC’s all-time leader in home runs, and what he did in the ninth inning on Friday night, with two outs, lends credence to the thought that some kind of higher baseball power is fueling the Tar Heels.

+“We’re having some Bosh magic,” Honeycutt said, and who could argue after yet another late-game comeback?
+UNC won in similarly-dramatic fashion in its regional last week against Long Island, and again in two close victories against LSU, which arrived in Chapel Hill as the defending national champion and left on the other side of that magic; a victim of it.

-Their rally began from the get-go in the ninth inning.
+Friday night, the Tar Heels’ rally began from the get-go in the ninth.
 It began when Luke Stevenson, a freshman who is UNC’s No. 6 hitter, sent Clark’s first pitch of the inning deep into the deepest part of the park — back toward the wall at the limit of center field.

+“How about this guy?”
+Scott Forbes, in his fourth season as UNC’s head coach, said of Stevenson after the game.
+As he spoke, Forbes patted Stevenson on the back and beamed.
+“Stepping up there as a true freshman, going dead center.
+It’s hard to hit a ball out in dead center at Boshamer Stadium.”

-The ball kept sailing and West Virginia center fielder Skylar King kept going back, chasing, hoping, there was a brief moment when he jumped at the fence and looked like he might’ve caught it.
+Indeed it is.
+Stevenson’s hit kept sailing and West Virginia center fielder Skylar King kept going back, chasing, hoping, and there was a brief moment when he jumped at the fence and looked like he might’ve caught it.
+Stevenson, in fact, thought King had caught it, when he saw him jump and when his glove bent back a little ways.

+But then, Stevenson said, “I saw the umpire wave his finger in the air, and I was pretty excited.”

 And doing it here on Friday night, too, with even more theatrics and another one of those moments that will endure.
 Stevenson’s home run was one of those, and it spoiled Clark’s pursuit of a complete game.